 As such, there are a few things that I feel led to say about the organizers, participants, survivors who decided to not participate, male and nonbinary survivors of sexual violence, and men.

-To the organizers of this #MeToo campaign, most especially activist Tarana Burke (who created the original movement about a decade ago) and actor Alyssa Milano (who helped make the hashtag viral this past weekend)—thank you.
-Your goal was to make others (particularly men like me) aware of how much this nation and world has a serious problem with sexual aggression and violence.
+To the organizers of this #MeToo campaign, most especially activist Tarana Burke (who created the original movement) and actor Alyssa Milano (who helped make the hashtag viral)—thank you.
+Your goal was to make others aware of how much this nation and world has a serious problem with sexual aggression and violence.
 I think you all succeeded.
 Hopefully this awareness can turn into ending rape culture.
 But all of you, as the organizers, took a big step in this much-needed journey.
 As a result, “thank you” frankly feels like an inadequate thing to say.

 To participants in the #MeToo campaign—thank you.
 Everybody involved in this of was extremely brave and vulnerable.
 Every one of you made others more aware of how enormous this problem is and all of you did that at the risk of everything from potential backlash to potential flashbacks.
 Once again, thank you.

 To survivors who didn’t participate—your story is no less valid because you didn’t participate.
 To the contrary, maybe some of you didn’t participate at least in part because your story/stories is/are so fresh and raw.
 I hope that others who hear your story in the future (if you do ever decide to share your story) will not make your stories any less valid because you emotionally were not able to participate in the “me too” campaign.

 To male and nonbinary survivors—your story is no less valid, either.
 Just because you don’t fit into the most common story of sexual violence (a man committing violence against a woman) doesn’t mean that your story is somehow less true, or that you are any less of a survivor than anyone else.